-- Chewbacca from Star Wars.
-Chewbacca is a good example of a flat character because he’s incredibly simple, doesn’t change, and rarely indirectly characterized.
+Chewbacca from Star Wars is a good example of a flat character because he’s incredibly simple, doesn’t change, and rarely indirectly characterized.

-- Don Draper from Mad Men.
-Don Draper is a good example of a round character because he’s emotionally complex, subject to change, and frequently indirectly characterized.
+Don Draper from Mad Men is a good example of a round character because he’s emotionally complex, subject to change, and frequently indirectly characterized.

 Indirect characterization is an important part of developing multi-dimensional characters.
 As such, it's an integral facet of round characters.
-We’ll break down how indirect characterization leads to character depth in a bit, but first let’s break down the indirect characterization definition.
+We’ll get into how this type of characterization leads to character depth in a bit, but first let’s break down the indirect characterization definition.

 INDIRECT CHARACTERIZATION DEFINITION

 Indirect characterization is a subtype of characterization that’s defined by “showing” rather than “telling.”
 It is an important technique used by writers for developing nuanced characters.
 It is primarily utilized through what the character says, thinks, and does but also includes their effect on others and their physical appearance.
 This is commonly referred to as STEAL indirect characterization (see below).

 STEAL Indirect Characterization: